-I am pleased to welcome you to the webpage of the University of Puerto Rico, Medical Sciences Campus, Department of Surgery.
+I am pleased to welcome you to the webpage of the Department of Surgery at University of Puerto Rico, Medical Sciences Campus.

-Our Department of Surgery was founded in the 1954’s.
-Over the years our faculty has educated many medical students and residents in the art and science of surgery, as well as the surgical subspecialties.
+The Department of Surgery was founded in the 1950’s.
+Over the years our faculty has educated many medical students and residents in the art and science of surgery an its sub-specialties.
 The graduates in our general surgery program have been very successful in Puerto Rico and the rest of United States.
 Ideal candidates should demonstrate academic excellence, a commitment to seeking challenge as well as the desire to engage with our faculty through hard work and intellectual surgical curiosity.
 We expect our graduates to apply their knowledge to the service of society.

-Our Surgical Department is committed to offer a comprehensive surgical education in which our surgical residents are exposed to the complexity of today’s health system, as well as moral and ethical issues.
+Our Surgical Department is committed to offering a comprehensive surgical education in which our surgical residents are exposed to the complexity of today’s health system, as well as moral and ethical issues.
 We intend to promote intellectual leadership by promoting the following essential qualities:

 - Academic excellence: We intend to provide the tools to generate Board Certified surgeons and promote self-education.

-- Humanitarism: We need sensitive health workers that have empathy with patients and their relatives.
-Community service is encouraged through participation in health prevention and service in sponsored programs directed to the community.
+- Humanitarianism: We need sensitive healthcare workers that have empathy with patients and their relatives.
+Community service is encouraged through participation in health prevention and service in sponsored programs directed at the community.
 Our residents participate in activities such as: American College of Surgeons meetings, local and national, cancer prevention activities, Raffucci Research Forum.

-- Surgical and Clinical Skills: Our program provides a wide variety of clinical setting at different hospitals and as well as our Experimental Laboratory to pursue this need.
+- Surgical and Clinical Skills: Our program provides a wide variety of clinical settings at different hospitals as well as our Experimental Laboratory to pursue this need.